All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Clark Howard Inc.

-If you are paying annual fees on credit cards you’re not using much during the coronavirus pandemic, you may want to consider downgrading your cards.
+If you are paying annual fees on credit cards you’re not using often, you may want to consider downgrading your cards.

 Rather than canceling these cards to save money, some issuers may offer the opportunity to downgrade to a card that either lowers or eliminates your annual fee.

-The downside, of course, is that you may be forced to forfeit some of the benefits you’ve been accustomed to with your annual fee card.
+The downside, of course, is that you may be forced to forfeit some of the benefits you’ve become accustomed to with your annual fee card.

 Team Clark wants you to make an informed decision on any changes you make to your credit card.
 We’ll walk you through three reasons why downgrading your credit card could be helpful and three things to consider before getting rid of your current card.
 Then, we’ll offer some advice on how to go about requesting a credit card downgrade.